The Most Essential Rimworld Mods31 Oct 2018 7

-While the developer’s work has brought Rimworld along in leaps and bounds, I can say without a doubt that it’s thanks to the plethora of mods available that I’ve fallen this deep into the rabbit hole.
-From full overhauls like Medieval Times to quality of life changes like Research Pal, mods are what bring Rimworld's potential to life.
+After an incredibly development journey, Rimworld is finally out of Early Access.
+The dev’s work has brought this Firefly-esque survival sim along in leaps and bounds, but I can say without a doubt that it’s thanks to the plethora of mods available that players keep falling deep into the rabbit hole.
+From full overhauls like Medieval Times to quality of life changes like Research Pal, mods are what allows Rimworld's full potential to shine.

 First up, How To Mod:

 Rimworld can be a bit strict on how it deals with mods and if it detects a nasty clash it’ll unload all of them so use these handy tips:

 - Some of these mods require HugsLib which is a community code library and any mod that serves as groundwork (HugsLib, JecsTools, Misc Core) should be at the top of your load order so dependent mods can read from it.